boolsi/boolsi/README.md

     C: any
 ```

-In the above example, the BoolSi will be looking for simulations that reach either `A: 0, B: 1, C: 0` or `A: 0, B: 1, C: 1`.
+In the above example, the BoolSi will be looking for simulations that
+reach either `A: 0, B: 1, C: 0` or `A: 0, B: 1, C: 1`.

 ## Output
 ### Graphical
-BoolSi supports a number of graphical output formats: PDF, SVG, PNG, and TIFF.
+BoolSi supports a number of graphical output formats: PDF, SVG, PNG, and
-Each simulation or attractor is printed as a separate page of the PDF document and/or an SVG/PNG/TIFF image file.
+TIFF.
+Each simulation or attractor is printed as a separate page of the
+PDF document and/or an SVG/PNG/TIFF image file.

-Below is an example output of a network (namely, Cambium regulation gene network) simulated from an individual
+Below is an example output of a network (namely, Cambium regulation
-initial state for 10 time steps.
+network) simulated from an individual initial state for 10 time steps.
 Note that initial state (at time step 0) is not counted towards the simulation length.

 <img src="./examples/output7_cambium1/simulations_SVG/simulation_1.svg"/>

 Here is an example output of an attractor of the same network.
 Unlike in simulations, time steps in attractors are relative.
+Note that
-Note that first state of an attractor in the output
+first state of an attractor in the output is not guaranteed to be the
-is not guaranteed to be the same as the first state of attractor's first occurrence in the simulation.
+same as the first state of attractor's first occurrence in the simulation.

 <img src="./examples/output8_cambium2/attractors_SVG/attractor_15.svg"/>